Way of Life Literature

 QUESTION: If you teach that repentance means to turn from sin, doesn’t that make it impossible since it is impossible for the sinner to turn from every sin?

-ANSWER: Biblical repentance is not turning from sin in the sense of changing one’s life; it is turning from sin in the sense of surrendering to God and being ready to submit one’s life to Him.
+Biblical repentance is not turning from sin in the sense of changing one’s life; it is turning from sin in the sense of surrendering to God and being ready to submit one’s life to Him.
+It is a change of mind, not a change of life.
 The old nature still resides in the believer and he continues to have the potential for sin throughout his earthly life (1 John 1:8-10).
 If the believer says he has no sin, he is deceived.
 At the same time, those who say they know Christ and keep not his commandments are said to be liars.
 “And hereby we do know that we know him, if we keep his commandments.
 He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him” (1 John 2:3-4).
 Repentance is changing masters.
 It is turning from sin and self-will as master of one’s life to Jesus Christ as Master.
 It is something that happens in the heart and mind and then reflects in one’s life.

 To say that people can be saved without evidencing such a change is to deny passages such as the following: